-The DPO will report to the highest level of management at the school, which is the Headteacher.
+The DPO will report to the highest level of management at the school, which is the governing body.
+The DPO will provide a termly report of their activities directly to the governing body and, where relevant, report their advice and recommendations on school data protection issues.